hahmed17/wildfire-digital-twin/README.md

 ## About

+## About

-This workspace is part of the [WIFIRE](https://wifire.ucsd.edu) project, an NSF-funded cyberinfrastructure for real-time data-driven wildfire simulation and visualization developed at UC San Diego.
+This workspace is part of the NSF-funded [National Data Platfrom](https://nationaldataplatform.org/) project at UC San Diego.